 He has worked on several major customer experience projects and applications in the healthcare, local government and private sectors.

+Phil Worms is an experienced tech sector professional of 30 years holding various senior management roles with BT, Centrica, VarTec and spending 15 years as CMO with the iomart Group.
 Passionate about bridging the IT skills gap, Phil developed the Digital Xtra Fund computing and digital skills initiative on behalf of the Scottish Government.

 He founded a drop in centre in Glasgow, and has developed a lived experience programme called ‘Empowering by Example’ which teaches people how to change and to learn to love themselves.